Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Flash Ironmaking

-This global equation gives no information about the fractions of different iron or iron oxide phases during reduction, and according to \cite{Chen2015} these are in general not known during experiments.
-For the numerical CRN solution in NetSMOKE, Equation~\eqref{TC_ReductionDegreeRateEquation} are transformed to a set of species equations, including magnetite and pure iron, however, without changing the global behavior for the reduction degree and gas species as given in \eqref{TC_ReductionDegreeRateEquation}.
+The global kinetic equation~\eqref{TC_ReductionDegreeRateEquation} gives no information about the fractions of different iron or iron oxide phases during reduction, and according to \cite{Chen2015} these are in general not known during experiments.
+For the numerical CRN solution, Equation~\eqref{TC_ReductionDegreeRateEquation} are transformed to a set of species equations, including magnetite and pure iron, however, without changing the global behavior for the reduction degree and gas species as given in \eqref{TC_ReductionDegreeRateEquation}.
 Equation~\eqref{TC_DefinitionRedDeg} has accordingly been transformed to

-where $Y_{\text{Fe}_3\text{O}_4}$ and $Y_{\text{Fe}_3\text{O}_4,{\text{in}}}$ are the current and initial mass fractions of magnetite, now with the mass fractions being relative to the \textbf{total} mass, including gas species.
-These are the mass fractions that are obtained from the NetSMOKE program.
-The reduction degree and potentially the gas species, are the only quantity of interest in the given case, and Equation~\eqref{TC_RedDegNSpp} has been used to obtain the reduction degree from the mass fractions computed with NetSMOKE.
+where $Y_{\text{Fe}_3\text{O}_4}$ and $Y_{\text{Fe}_3\text{O}_4,{\text{in}}}$ are the current and initial mass fractions of magnetite, now with the mass fractions being relative to the total mass, including gas species.
+These are the mass fractions that are obtained from the CRN solver.
+The reduction degree and potentially the gas species, are the only quantity of interest in the given case, and Equation~\eqref{TC_RedDegNSpp} has been used to obtain the reduction degree from the mass fractions computed with the CRN solver.

 Furthermore, the partial oxidation of hydrogen has not been explicitly modeled in the present study; it has been assumed that all oxygen is consumed so fast that this does not have any (chemical) influence on the reduction process.
 This has been motivated by CFD results for the species distribution in the reactor presented in \cite{Sohn2023}.
 Contrarily, the influence of the flame on the temperature distribution in the reactor has an important role and is investigated in Section~\ref{Results}.